We've all heard the saying, "learn from your mistakes."

 And last but not least, one of the most overlooked opportunities on Linkedin - direct messages.

 Talking to people, one-on-one is the best way to build relationships, and building relationships should be one of your main goals on Linkedin.
 The more relationships you have, the more opportunities you'll have to grow your business or find a job.

 But many people don't bother to engage in direct messages because they think it's too time-consuming or they're not sure what to say.
 And the majority of those who do engage in DMs, don't do it correctly.
 They either come across as spammy or try to sell their products/services immediately without even getting to know the person, which is a big turn-off.

 The key to success with direct messages is to focus on building relationships and providing value.
 If you can do that, you'll be well on your way to success.

 There you have it - the 22 biggest Linkedin content mistakes people make.
 Check to see if you're making any of these mistakes, and if you are, make the necessary changes.
 Avoiding these mistakes will help you grow your account, increase engagement and get more leads.

 What's important to remember is that LinkedIn is not a sprint.
 It's a marathon.
 It takes time, effort and consistency to see results.
 But if you pair that with avoiding these mistakes, you'll be well on your way to LinkedIn success.

 What can also help you tremendously in your Linkedin journey is AuthoredUp.

-It's a new all-in-one content creation tool that we created for those who want up their content game and get better results on Linkedin.
+We created a new all-in-one content creation tool for those who want up their content game and get better results on Linkedin.

 With AuthoredUp, you can: